zulip/zulip/README.dev.md

 /srv/zulip/tools/run-dev.py --interface=''
 ```

-If you receive errors while starting the dev web server, you may need to
+If you receive errors while starting the Zulip server, you may need to
 re-provision the vagrant machine.
 Do this with `vagrant reload
 --provision`.